BlazeInferno64/blazed.js/lib/node/README.md

 - `response.data.message`: A success message indicating that the connection has been established.
 - `response.data.protocol`: The protocol used in the server's URL (e.g., http, https, etc.).
-- `response.remoteAddress`: The server's remote IP address.
+- `response.data.remoteAddress`: The server's remote IP address.
-- `response.remotePort`: The remote port number used by the server.
+- `response.data.remotePort`: The remote port number used by the server.
+- `response.data.localAddress`: The IP address of the local machine.
+- `response.data.localFamily`: The address family of the local machine (e.g. "IPv4" or "IPv6").
+- `response.data.localPort`: The port number used by the local machine.

 ## TRACE request